March 18, 2014

 Yes, @FirebaseIND is the Firebase Industries Twitter account.
 It is written and maintained by Firebase Founder, Matthew Leigh.
 It also contains opinions on a variety of things game development related as well as news tidbits.
 It isn’t a faceless corporate twitter account run by a robot.

-We are looking to set up a Facebook page for Firebase Industries shortly.
+We have set up a Facebook page for Firebase.
+It is here…

 Is there something you are not telling us?